moff/laravel5-angular2-example-app/readme.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](http://opensource.org/licenses/MIT)

-> Currently this app is a work in progress.
-Nothing to look at so far, sorry.

 This is an example of application based on Laravel5 and Angular2.
 It is based on [Laravel 5 + Angular 2 boilerplate](https://github.com/moff/laravel5-angular2)